Italian Marinated Shrimp: quick marinated appetizer using classic Italian dressing, lemon & herbs-serve chilled in just 1 hour!

 - Lemon - You will need lemon juice and a halved lemon makes a nice garnish.

-- Sliced Green Onions - These add another flavor note and make a pretty green garnish.
+- Sliced Green Onions - Green onions add another flavor note and make a pretty green garnish.
+You can also use fresh parsley or fresh dill if you don't like green onions.

 Please see the recipe card for the exact quantities.